anna099/hegel/observing-nature/5-collapse.md

 The great chain of being has given way to the 'unbridled violence' of the Earth.
-What this ultimately means is that, as soon as the observer hopes the find a story that finds rational order in nature, the chaos of the Earth, and the contingency of organic life, causes the observer to lose her footing.
+What this ultimately means is that, as soon as the observer hopes the find a story that finds rational order in nature, the chaos of the Earth, and the contingency of organic life, causes the observer to lose their footing.
 Think of the failures we have witnessed so far in this chapter:

 1. First, the observer found (what seemed like) universality in nature by